Yura52/delu/docs/_sources/learn.rst.txt

 .. autosummary::

-   zero.stream.Stream
-   zero.training
+   zero.learning.evaluation
+   zero.random.set_randomness
+   zero.random.get_random_state
+   zero.tools.ProgressTracker
+   zero.tools.Timer
    zero.data.concat
-   zero.random.set_randomness
-   zero.time.Timer
-   zero.hardware

 Congratulations!
 You are ready to apply Zero in practice.
 You can also visit :ref:`this page <zero>` and explore things that are not covered in the list above.